MSRConnections/Azure-training-course/Content/Storage/Azure Storage HOL.md

 - Azure Storage is a set of services for storing data durably and reliably
 - Azure Storage blobs can contain any type of data, just like files in a file system, and are frequently used for input and output to other Azure services
-- The Azure Portal enables you to perform basic storage operations, such as creating storage accounts
+- The Azure Portal enables you to perform basic storage operations, such as creating storage accounts, creating blob containers, and uploading and downloading blobs
-- The Microsoft Azure Storage Explorer runs on Windows, macOS, and Linux and supports many features the Azure Portal does not, such as the ability to upload blobs and generate shared-access signatures
+- The Microsoft Azure Storage Explorer runs on Windows, macOS, and Linux and supports many features the Azure Portal does not, such as the ability to generate shared-access signatures
-- Shared-access signatures can be used to share blobs in private containers and limit the amount of time the blobs can be accessed
+- Shared-access signatures can be used to share blobs in private containers and limit the amount of time the blobs can be accessed, as well as limit access to read-only
 - Storage accounts and other resources that are placed inside a resource group are easily deleted by deleting the resource group itself

 Now that you're familiar with storage accounts, containers, and blobs, as well as some of the tools for managing them, you'll put your knowledge to work in subsequent labs.
 Knowing the basics of Azure Storage is an essential first step in working with Azure data services.